edgio-docs/edgio-docs/guides/next.md

 ### Dynamic Fallback Route

-Usually Next.js requires 404.js to be a static page.
-The XDN enables you to render a specific page when no other route is matched using `router.fallback`:
+Usually Next.js requires 404.js to be a static page. {{ PRODUCT_NAME }} enables you to render a specific page when no other route is matched using `router.fallback`:

 ```js
 const { Router } = require('{{ PACKAGE_NAME }}/core/router')